-I enjoy every step of the problem-solving process, from the design and theoretical analysis of new algorithms to implementation in large-scale systems.
-For my PhD research, I developed scalable approaches for computing game-theoretic solution concepts and learning in imperfect-information games.
-I have applied several of these techniques to the domain of poker: the two-player no-limit Texas hold 'em agent Tartanian7 that I created came in first place in the 2014 AAAI Computer Poker Competition, and Claudico lost against the strongest human specialists in the Brains vs. Artificial Intelligence competition in 2015.
+I enjoy every step of the problem-solving process, from design and theoretical analysis of new algorithms to implementation in large-scale systems.
+For my PhD research I developed scalable approaches for computing game-theoretic solution concepts and learning in imperfect-information games.
+I have applied several of these techniques to the domain of poker: 2-player no-limit Texas hold 'em agent Tartanian7 that I created won the Computer Poker Competition, and Claudico competed against top human specialists in the Brains vs. Artificial Intelligence competition.
+I also developed approaches for games with more than two players, robustly exploiting suboptimal opponents, and computing strategies that are human understandable.